Trump Consistently Bends Reality, Sells His Narrative In Interviews For Woodward Book

 When Woodward asks in June about "white privilege" and whether they both should have more empathy for African Americans, Trump responds: "You really drank the Kool-Aid, didn't you?
 Just listen to you.
 Wow.
 No, I don't feel that way at all."

-In one exchange, Trump says he's Number One on Twitter and Facebook.
-Woodward interjects that Trump is ninth in followers on Twitter (below former President Obama) and there are dozens ahead of him on Facebook.
+In one exchange, Trump says he's No. 1 on Twitter and Facebook.
+Woodward interjects that Trump is ninth in followers on Twitter (below former President Barack Obama) and there are dozens ahead of him on Facebook.

-At another point, discussing how well he gets along with Turkey's brutish strongman Recep Tayyip Erdogan, Trump seems almost reflective: "It's funny the relationships I have [with foreign leaders], the tougher and meaner they are the better I get along with them.
+At another point, discussing how well he gets along with Turkey's brutish strongman Recep Tayyip Erdoğan, Trump seems almost reflective: "It's funny the relationships I have [with foreign leaders], the tougher and meaner they are the better I get along with them.
 You know?
 Explain that to me someday, okay?"

-Still, with all the distractions, COVID comes to dominate the story, as it has come to dominate everything else.
-And on that basis alone, Woodward seems comfortable in his conclusion to his Epilogue, which is far more conclusive than in Fear.
+Still, with all the distractions, COVID-19 comes to dominate the story, as it has come to dominate everything else.
+And on that basis alone, Woodward seems comfortable in his conclusion to his epilogue, which is far more conclusive than in Fear.

-The final sentence can be taken with the first sentence of the Prologue as a frame for the entire book:
+The final sentence can be taken with the first sentence of the prologue as a frame for the entire book:

 "When his performance as president is taken in its entirety, I can only reach one conclusion: Trump is the wrong man for the job."